Laboratory for analysis and expertise

 CIR Research tax credit

-You want to carry out a Soxhlet extraction on your samples?
+Would you like to carry out a Soxhlet extraction on your samples?

-What is the Soxhlet method?
+What is the soxhlet method?

 The Soxhlet method remains a benchmark in many industrial sectors for the analysis of solid organic compounds.